winstonma/MERN-Docker-using-GraphQL/README.md

 # MERN-Docker

-This is a demo docker that shows the CRUD function of the MERN stack - in one docker container.
+This is a demo that dockerize the MERN stack - in one docker container set.

 I just create the docker wrapper for the application.
 The code are based on the [MERN-Stack-CRUD](https://github.com/CodAffection/MERN-Stack-CRUD) by CodAffection.
+The application demonstrates the end-to-end CRUD (create, read, update, and delete) functionarity.

 ## Run the demo